 - Are there any specific entry requirements for the course?

 - Is the time and place of the course convenient?

-- What is the average and maximum number of delegates for a course?
+- What are the average and a maximum number of delegates for a course?

 - What is the type of learning environment for the course?
 Is it classroom learning, seminar work, online learning or workshops?